Fulfil vs Fulfill: Understanding The Difference

 The word “fulfil” has its roots in Old English, where it was spelled “fyllan.”
 The word meant “to fill up” or “to complete.”
 The word “fulfill” comes from the same Old English root, but it was modified over time to reflect changes in pronunciation and spelling.

 Both words have been in use for centuries, and they have undergone various changes in spelling and pronunciation over time.
 However, their meanings have remained essentially the same.
+The main distinction between “fulfil” and “fulfill” is regional, with “fulfil” being preferred in British English and “fulfill” being the standard in American English.
+This variation is similar to other word pairs like “colour” and “color.”

 Using Fulfil and Fulfill in Context

-In general, the choice between “fulfil” and “fulfill” depends on the context in which the word is being used.
+In general, the choice between fulfil and fulfill depends on the context in which the word is being used.
 In some cases, one spelling may be preferred over the other based on regional differences or personal preferences.

 However, there are some guidelines you can follow to help you choose the right spelling in different contexts.